Social structure: Development of Individualism

-Social structures coerce our individuality and social groups by shaping the actions, thoughts, and beliefs of every individual human being.
+Sociologists such as Georges Palante have written on how social structures coerce our individuality and social groups by shaping the actions, thoughts, and beliefs of every individual human being.
 In terms of agents of socialization, social structures are slightly influenced by individuals but individuals are more greatly influenced by them.
 Some examples of these agents of socialization are the workplace, family, religion, and school.
-The way these agents of socialization influence your individualism varies on each one however, they all play a big role in your self-identity development.
+The way these agents of socialization influence your individualism varies on each one; however, they all play a big role in your self-identity development.
 Agents of socialization can also affect how you see yourself individually or as part of a collective.
 Our identities are constructed through social influences that we encounter in our daily lives.
 The way you are raised to view your individuality can hinder your ability to succeed by capping your abilities or it could become an obstacle in certain environments in which individuality is embraced like colleges or friend groups.